 It’s easy to get into a funk and it can be difficult to get out.
 When you lose your business mojo, your attitude can be hard to disguise and you risk putting off potential clients (and existing clients!).

 You need to take your self-care seriously, which means taking weekends, knocking off work at a reasonable hour and not letting your work creep into your leisure time.
 When business is slow it’s especially important to keep your attitude buoyant.
+Your attitude is a big asset in your business.
+Treat it accordingly.

 Plan for your future success